HVAC contractors in

 Meet experience requirements

-Complete Mechanical Contractor License application through North Dakota State Electrical Board with required documentation and fees
+Complete Mechanical Contractor License application through North Dakota State Electrical Board.
+Include proof of experience, education transcripts if applicable, and required documentation.

 Obtain surety bond

-Register for and pass the PSI mechanical contractor examination covering codes, regulations, and trade practices
+Schedule and pass the mechanical contractor examination covering codes, installation practices, and safety requirements.
+Study current North Dakota mechanical codes.

 Maintain license